-LCME accreditation is a voluntary, peer-reviewed process of quality assurance that determines whether the medical education program meets established standards.
+LCME accreditation is a peer-reviewed process of quality assurance that determines whether the medical education program meets established standards.
 This process also fosters institutional and programmatic improvement.
 To achieve and maintain accreditation, a medical education program leading to the MD degree in the United States and Canada must meet the LCME accreditation standards contained in the LCME document Functions and Structure of a Medical School.
 Programs are required to demonstrate that their graduates exhibit general professional competencies that are appropriate for entry to the next stage of their training and that serve as the foundation for lifelong learning and proficient medical care.

 The LCME accreditation process progresses, in sequence, from preliminary, to provisional, to full accreditation.
 The LCME offers proscriptive requirements for each stage of the process.